-Caruso Hall will function the same way Xavier did, but it will look very different from its predecessor.
+Caruso Hall will function the same way Xavier did (make sure to take tickets), but it will look very different from its predecessor.
 While Xavier had only one small kitchen used by Z-licious, Caruso Hall has two large kitchens, one to work large events and one for Z-licious operations.
 The new main hall is also much larger, so more people can fit indoors without being cramped.
 Another lecture hall, more offices, and larger bathrooms were also installed.

 Rev. Gregory M. Goethals, SJ, ‘73, President of Loyola, commented, “Hopefully, Caruso will be a hundred-year building just like Loyola Hall, and it will serve the school much better in this age of technology.”

 The new technology is related to lighting, wiring and sound, and it will be much different to the comparatively ancient Xavier Hall.
 Caruso Hall also has another feature that allows the main auditorium can be divided into three parts thanks to moving wall partition, and each side will have its own audio systems.
 Splitting the hall will allow Loyola to have up to three events at once.

 Principal Frank Kozakowski said, “Caruso’s total flexibility, to be able to divide the space, is extremely helpful.
 In Xavier we had events we crammed in and sometimes couldn’t do some events because of the lack of space.
 In the long run, it allows us to put on events more efficiently and to raise more money with these events.”